filecoin-project/lotus-docs/content/en/_index.md

 Lotus is created, maintained, and supported by Protocol Labs.
 To find out more about about the project, [head over to the project page]({{< relref "/docs/set-up/about" >}})

+### Roadmap

+The latest timing information is available in the [Filecoin Mainnet Roadmap](https://app.instagantt.com/shared/s/1152992274307505/latest).

+### Research

+Learn about the ongoing cryptography research and design efforts that underpin the Filecoin protocol on the [Filecoin Research website](https://research.filecoin.io/).
+The [CryptoLab at Protocol Labs](https://research.protocol.ai/groups/cryptolab/) also actively researches improvements.

+### Related projects

+Filecoin is a highly modular project that is itself made out of many different protocols and tools.
+Learn more about the [Filecoin-related projects](https://docs.filecoin.io/project/related-projects/) supported by Protocol Labs.

+## Code of conduct

+The Filecoin community believes that our mission is best served in an environment that is friendly, safe, and accepting, and free from intimidation or harassment.
+To that end, we ask that everyone involved in Filecoin read and respect our [code of conduct](https://github.com/filecoin-project/community/blob/master/CODE_OF_CONDUCT.md).

 ## Get help

 Need a hand installing Lotus, or setting up a `lotus-miner`?
 [Head over to the discussion tab in the Lotus GitHub repo](https://github.com/filecoin-project/lotus/discussions)